dlotterman/metal_code_snippets/documentation_stage/metal_double_internet_n3.md

 - [jq](https://jqlang.github.io/jq/download/)
 - [Metal SSH Keys setup](https://deploy.equinix.com/developers/docs/metal/accounts/ssh-keys/)

-All operations could also be performend via the UI, simply break down the instructions as described in the `metal` commands into relevant UI actions.
+All operations could also be performed  via the UI, simply break down the instructions as described in the `metal` commands into relevant UI actions.

 ## Prepare the working shell environment